Air America (airline): Operations during the Vietnam War

 Air America flew civilians, diplomats, spies, refugees, commandos, sabotage teams, doctors, war casualties, drug enforcement officers, and even visiting VIPs like U.S. President Richard Nixon all over Southeast Asia.
 Part of the CIA's support operations in Laos involved logistical support for Hmong militia fighting the North Vietnamese forces and their Pathet Lao allies.
 Thousands of tons of food were delivered via Air America routes, including live chickens, pigs, water buffalo, and cattle.
 On top of the food drops (known as "rice drops") came the logistical demands for the war itself, and Air America pilots flew thousands of flights transporting and air-dropping ammunition and weapons (referred to as "hard rice") to friendly forces.

+Flying for the International Commission of Control and Supervision

+The International Commission of Control and Supervision (ICCS) was an international monitoring force created on 27 January 1973.
+It was formed, following the signing of the Paris Peace Accords ("Paris Agreement on Ending the War and Restoring Peace in Vietnam"), to replace the similarly-named International Commission for Supervision and Control in Vietnam (ICSC).
+The ICCS was led by a director general, with Pudjo Prasetyo of Indonesia as the last officeholder.